-- 2.53 Key sectors that have experienced strong employment growth over the last 15 years include health & care, utilities, food & finance, accommodation and insurance & pensions.
+2.53 Key sectors that have experienced strong employment growth over the last 15 years include health & care, utilities, food & finance, accommodation and insurance & pensions.
 The business base accommodates a slightly lower share of smaller firms and a higher share of larger firms compared with regional and national averages.
-It is also characterised by relatively low levels of business start-ups and self-employment. - 2.54 Advanced manufacturing and particularly the automotive sector are a key part of the local economy, centred around the Nissan plant, which produces more than 500,000 vehicles a year and supports a thriving supply chain extending along the A19 and A1 corridors.
+It is also characterised by relatively low levels

+- of business start-ups and selfemployment. - 2.54 Advanced manufacturing and particularly the automotive sector are a key part of the local economy, centred around the Nissan plant, which produces more than 500,000 vehicles a year and supports a thriving supply chain extending along the A19 and A1 corridors.
 The sector employs 30,000 people regionally.
-To support the continued growth of this sector, the IAMP will be developed on land to the

-- north of the existing Nissan plant.
+To support the continued growth of this sector, the IAMP will be developed on land to the north of the existing Nissan plant.
 It is anticipated that the IAMP would create approximately 7,850 new jobs and would be a significant driver for the regional economy and the automotive sector within the UK. - 2.55 Workplace wages also exceed resident wages, indicating that the types of jobs available locally are well paid, however many of these are filled by workers who live outside of the administrative boundaries of Sunderland.
 As a result, Sunderland is a net importer of labour, with a net inflow in the order of 5,670 workers each day14.
 Over the last ten years, the city's self-containment rate has reduced by 3%, as a result of jobs growth outstripping growth in the working age population.
-Census data also points to a slight skills mismatch, with incommuters more likely to be employed within higher skilled occupations. - 2.56 We have a wide range of existing industrial estates and business parks.
-The employment land requirements for the period 2015 to 2033 have been calculated to be between 95ha to 115ha.
-There are significant variations in supply within the different sub-areas (as shown in Figure 11).
-Washington continues to experience the strongest demand for industrial development.
+Census data also points to a slight skills mismatch, with in-commuters more likely to be employed within higher skilled occupations. - 2.56 We have a wide range of existing industrial estates and business parks.